 - Cot available

 The Bothy is a charming, detached cottage located in the village of Southerness in Scotland.

-With three bedrooms including two doubles (one with an en-suite shower room), plus one bunks for children, this cottage can sleep six people.
+With three bedrooms including a double with an en-suite shower room, another double and a twin room suitable for children, this cottage can sleep six people.